ajyoon/bml-lang.org/content/docs/guide/eval.md

 #### bml.randomInt(min, max)

-Return a random integer within the given bounds
+Return a random integer greater than or equal to `min` and less than `max`.

 {% bml_snippet() %}
 ```bml